Siliguri Municipal Corporation: Current members

 Siliguri Municipal Corporation has a total of 47 members or councillors, who are directly elected after a term of 5 years.
 The council is led by the Mayor.
-The latest elections were held in 12 February 2022.
-The current mayor of Siliguri is Goutam Deb of the Trinamool Congress.
+The latest elections were held in 12 February 2022.The Mayor post is Vacant since 19 June 2026, following the resignation of seating mayor Goutam Deb.
 The current deputy mayor is Ranjan Sarkar of the Trinamool Congress.